 - Stress Resilience Techniques like meditation, deep breathing and spending time in nature

-- Increase Daily Non-Exercise Movement for instance parking the car further away from your destination, taking the stairs, even trying walking meetings.
+- Increase Daily Non-Exercise Movement, for instance, parking the car further away from your destination, taking the stairs, or even walking meetings.

 - Improve the Quality of Food you’re Eating as opposed to reducing the quantity.
 This can allow you to eat more food with fewer total calories.